Notice of Reasonable Accommodation

 Notice Under the Americans with Disabilities Act

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of OCFS, should contact ADA Coordinator Amelia Barbadoro, in the Office of Equal Opportunity and Diversity Development, as soon as possible, but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of OCFS, should contact the ADA in the Office of Human Resources as soon as possible, but no later than 48 hours before the scheduled event.

 The ADA does not require OCFS to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a program, service, or activity of OCFS is not accessible to persons with disabilities should be directed to ADA Coordinator Amelia Barbadoro.
+Complaints that a program, service, or activity of OCFS is not accessible to persons with disabilities should be directed to the ADA Coordinator.

 Rensselaer, NY 12144